 The log is refreshed automatically at a regular interval of five seconds.
-To avoid any new events' interruption during data browsing, you can suspend the automatic update by clicking II Pause.
+To avoid any new events' interruption during data browsing, you can suspend the automatic update by clicking Pause

-To restore automatic update, click be displayed in the log now.

-Those new events that have not been listed yet due to suspension will
+To restore automatic update, click Resume.
+Those new events that have not been listed yet due to suspension will be displayed in the log now.